SamMackrill/InDUstrious/README.md

 ## Installation
 * Name the containers (including hubs) as C_XXXX where XXXX is the name of what is being stored e.g. C_Bauxite
+  * If you have multiple containers and hubs with the same content then name them all the same
 * Name the overflow containers (including hubs) as O_XXXX where XXXX is the name of what is being stored e.g. O_Hydrogen
+* Some substance names cannot be matched exactly as NQ forbid certain characters in custom names (see below for list)
 * Add 4 large/medium screens, 2 x 2 layout of large screens seems best
 * Rename them exactly:
   * ContDisplay1